MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-design/add-dataset-filters-data-region-filters-and-group-filters.md

 ---
-title: "Add dataset filters, data region filters, and group filters to a Power BI paginated report | Microsoft Docs"
+title: "Add filters to datasets, data regions, and groups in a Power BI paginated report | Microsoft Docs"
 description: Find out how filters can help you control which data is displayed and processed in your paginated reports in Power BI Report Builder.
 author: maggiesMSFT
 ms.author: maggies